 SO MANY WORDS...SO LITTLE TIME

-Written by: George LeBlanc
+by George LeBlanc

 For as long as I can remember I have loved words and writing.
 I can’t say when an infatuation became a full-blown love, but once it happened there was no looking back.
 Writing is my passion, and the vocabulary essential to it has come along for the ride.
 Writing and words have become an everyday part of my life.

 I almost hesitate to say that every writer or would-be writer must develop a strong and diverse vocabulary.
 The understanding of that fact would seem most obvious.
 And yet, such does not seem obvious to many who put their hand to writing.
 Not only do some beginning writers have weak vocabularies, but they have a weak grasp of the rules of grammar in tandem with it.
 I do not pose myself as a master grammarian, and I am constantly studying to expand the boundaries of my vocabulary.
 But there is one thing that has become as clear as crystal: the use of words and their proper grammatical construction is absolutely essential to good writing.

 Human beings are very complex creatures.
 Much of what we are is genetically imprinted within us at conception.
 Other of our behaviors and habits are often learned at a very early age.
 The way we express ourselves is very much a product of our environment.
 For example, if you were an American baby brought to England and raised by English parents, you would grow up speaking with an English accent.
 The fact that you were exposed to the pronunciation of words and phrases in England would obviously cause you to sound English.
 It would also depend on the area of England in which you were raised, the schools you attended, and even the economic status of your parents.
 It is the same way in America.
 The language we heard in school and at home ultimately affected our manner of expression.
 None of that, however, is permanently graven in stone.
 What was well learned can be enhanced, and what was poorly learned can be unlearned.